 Rimmed with Pop Rocks, this drink packs a heavy Tito’s vodka punch.
-It’s the best booze to drink beyond the expansive beer selection in the 415 Club (where local beer like Pliny the Younger starts at $9).
+It’s the best booze to drink beyond the expansive beer selection in the 415 Club, where brews like Pliny the Younger start at $9.
 It’s also available at the Cloud Club, the exclusive club at the tippy top of the park — where once you pay for access, all food and drink is free.
-It’s also the only club to rotate its offerings on a thematic basis, changing from homages to Playland and Chinatown whenever the team behind the ballpark sees fit.
+Cloud Club is also the only club to rotate its offerings on a thematic basis and has featured menus that pay homage to Playland and Chinatown in the past.

 The Krazy Krab sandwich

 This North Beach classic just hits different in a ballpark, grease and all.
-Oracle Park just added a vegetarian slice to the menu for the first time, too.
+Oracle Park just added a vegetarian slice to the menu for the first time.